- How is thymus cancer treated?

 Radiation therapy is the use of high-energy radiation in the form of x-rays or radioactive particles to kill cancer cells.

-There are several situations in which radiation therapy might be used.
-After surgery, radiation therapy is sometimes given to try to kill any small deposits of cancer that may not have been removed during surgery.
-This, called adjuvant therapy, is done for nearly all stage III and IV thymomas and for all thymic carcinomas, even when no visible tumor was left behind.
+Radiation therapy can be used in several situations.
+After surgery, radiation therapy is sometimes given to try to kill any small deposits of cancer that may have been left behind because they were too small to see.
+This, called adjuvant therapy, is done for nearly all stage III and IV thymomas and for most thymic carcinomas, even when no visible tumor was left behind.

 Some doctors may use radiation therapy to try to shrink larger tumors before surgery, especially if the tumor isn’t completely resectable.
 But not all doctors agree this is useful.
 Some patients who can’t have surgery are treated with radiation therapy alone, although this is not as effective as surgery.
 Sometimes chemotherapy is given with radiation to help it work better.